Vyral/gary-jacklin-recruiting/_posts/2018-11-29-what-kind-of-environment-do-you-need-to-succeed.md

 {% include youtube.html %}

-<center>There are two important reasons why we at RE/MAX Action are successful in our business—our agents and how we as a brokerage support those agents.</center>
+<center><em>There are two important reasons why we at RE/MAX Action are successful in our business&mdash;our agents and how we as a brokerage support those agents.</em></center>

+&nbsp;

 The real estate business is very simple, but it’s not always easy.
 Here are a few NAR statistics that explain what I mean: